 For example, every campsite needs a campfire.
 It’s necessary for sitting around at the end of the day, sharing stories, singing songs and roasting marshmallows.
 And you don’t have to rub two sticks together to get a roaring blaze.

 When I say the word “campfire,” my kids start putting marshmallows on their skewers.
 They’re not going to wait for me to use matches and flint and twigs and all that other paraphernalia campfire purists say you need.

 So here’s my proven method for starting campfire the quick, easy and stress-free way:

 - Purchase dry firewood purchased from the campground.
 (Don’t move firewood from home or anywhere else to your campsite.
 Stop the spread of the Emerald Ash Borer)

 - Bring old newspaper as a quick starter.

-- Bring a cylinder of Mapp Gas Bernzomatic 6Z010 Cylinder, MAPP Gas as a quick igniter.
+- Bring a cylinder of Mapp Gas (like the Bernzomatic 6Z010 Cylinder, MAPP Gas) as a quick igniter.

 - Most importantly, ONLY START A FIRE IN YOUR CAMPGROUND’S DESIGNATED FIRE RING!